davharris/tutoR/README.md

   * **Value:** What you get out of the function
   * **Examples** (consider starting here): ways to use the function
 * Help files are annoying.
+  * Need to know the function name
   * Operators and special things need backticks
-  * Need to know the function name
+  * Written for programmers, by programmers
   * Reading help files is a skill.
-Might need to look in 3-4 sections.
+Might need to look in 3-4 different sections.
   * It gets easier
   * "help files are a last resort.
 With any luck someone's written a tutorial somewhere on the web." -- https://twitter.com/pitakakariki/status/515256714396848128
 * Task views (for sifting through packages on a given topic):